Get Even (TV series)

-Get Even is a British teen thriller series that premiered on BBC iPlayer on 14 February 2020.
+Get Even is a British teen thriller television series that premiered on BBC iPlayer on 14 February 2020.
 The series was adapted by Holly Phillips from the book series Don't Get Mad by Gretchen McNeil, and focuses on a group of schoolgirls who form a group to expose bullies at their school.
 In August 2020, the series was acquired by Netflix and distributed internationally.
 In February 2022, BBC premiered a spin-off series, Rebel Cheer Squad.

 Premise

 Kitty Wei, Bree Deringer, Margot Rivers and Olivia Hayes form DGM (Don't Get Mad) to expose the bullies at their school.
 However, when one of their targets is murdered by an unknown attacker and holds a note saying "DGM" in his hand, the girls realise somebody is trying to frame them for his murder.
+Series of such events continue which make their suspicion strong about someone being after them.

+The series then covers their investigation and ends on a cliffhanger.